Living with a disability I didn’t know I had, knowing I struggled mentally and emotionally, always made me feel like I was treading water.

 It is important to acknowledge what happened, happened, and to give yourself time.
 It is difficult to move past the setbacks when we may struggle or don’t manage acknowledgment of our experiences.

 It is important to put setbacks into context.
 Although a setback can sometimes reverse progress, we learn from our setbacks.
 It can either be an ever-present part of our life, or something that was fixed, but something we may draw inspiration from.

-- There is always something positive that comes out of something negative.
-It’s not always clear at the time, but when we look back it’s obvious;
+We can always choose to think about our setbacks differently.
+There is always something positive that comes out of something negative.
+It may not always be clear to us, but when we look back it may become obvious.